syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 `Image`

+## Password editor

+In the password editor, the [Entry](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/entry?view=net-maui-7.0) is loaded.

+{% tabs %}
+{% highlight MainPage.xaml.cs %}

+    [Display(ShortName = "Transaction password", Prompt = "Enter password")]
+    [DataType(DataType.Password)]
+    public string Password
+    {
+        get { return this.password; }
+        set{ this.password = value; }
+    }

+{% endhighlight %}
+{% endtabs %}

+`Image`

 ## Date editor

-In the date editor, the DatePicker `Link` will be loaded.
+In the date editor, the [DatePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/datepicker?view=net-maui-7.0) will be loaded.

-In `DatePicker`, the default date value is current date displayed by default.
+In [DatePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/datepicker?view=net-maui-7.0), the default date value is current date displayed by default.
 You can also adding nullable `DateTime` data type for the date picker property in data form, which allows you to set the current date and display current date in date editor.

 {% tabs %}
 {% highlight MainPage.xaml.cs %}